HOME - Bud Land _ Land Connection Page

 They took a detour between Tulsa and Oklahoma City to go to the fire school in Stillwater, Oklahoma.

-Routes 77 and 81 both went between Oklahoma City and Dallas/Ft Worth.
+Routes 77 and 81 went between Oklahoma City and Dallas/Ft Worth.
 From Dallas/Ft Worth they most likely took route 81 to San Antonio.
 From San Antonio route 90 went as far as Van Horn, Texas where it met up with route 80.
+The were know to have stopped in Del Rio, Texas which was on Route 90.
 They would have taken route 80 through El Paso and on to Las Cruces, New Mexico where it met route 70.
 Routes 70 and 80 ran together as far as Lordsburg where they must have followed route 70 north west through Globe Arizona and on to Claypool, Arizona where it met route 60.
 Route 60 and 70 ran together through Superior on to Florence, Arizona.
 From Florence routes 80 - 89 went through Apache Junction Mesa and on to Phoenix.
-The picture of the tunnel indicates that they were on Route 60 - 70 at the Claypool Tunnel between Globe and Superior, Arizona.
+The picture of the tunnel indicate that they were on Route 60 - 70 at the Claypool Tunnel between Globe and Superior, Arizona.

 From Phoenix they would have continued on Route 60 -70 to Los Angeles.
-The up through California on either 99 or 101.
+Then up through California on either 99 or 101.
 They were in Fresno, California on September 19.
-Fresno was the 129th city they had visited.
+Fresno was the "129th" city they visited.

 They ended in San Francisco at the World Exposition.